 401.2 Ventilation required.
 Every occupied space shall be ventilated by natural means in accordance with Section 402 or by mechanical means in accordance with Section 403.
-Dwelling units complying with the air leakage requirements of the International Energy Conservation Code or ASHRAE 90.1-shall be ventilated by mechanical means in accordance with Section 403.
+Dwelling units complying with the air leakage requirements of the International Energy Conservation Code or ASHRAE 90.
+II shall be ventilated by mechanical means in accordance with Section 403.
 Ambulatory care facilities and Group I-2 occupancies shall be ventilated by mechanical means in accordance with Section 407.
-Enclosed parking garages shall be ventilated by mechanical means in accordance with Section 403.
 Every other occupied space shall be ventilated by natural means in accordance with Section 402 or by mechanical means in accordance with Section 403.